SandRidge strikes deal that could lead to CEO's removal

-SandRidge Energy Inc and activist hedge fund TPG-Axon Capital struck a deal on Wednesday that could lead to the removal of the oil and gas company's chief executive, marking the second time in two months that allegations of self-dealing and poor performance have shaken a U.S. energy firm.
+SandRidge Energy Inc (SD.N) and activist hedge fund TPG-Axon Capital struck a deal on Wednesday that could lead to the removal of the oil and gas company's chief executive, Tom Ward, SandRidge said.

 The company has been under fire since last year from TPG-Axon and another hedge fund for governance lapses and strategic missteps.
 TPG-Axon, which owns 7.3 percent of SandRidge, launched a campaign to oust Ward and the company's entire board of directors.

-Note: (This story is corrected from March 13th story with number of board members replaced at Hess to six from three in 18th paragraph)